top of page

 The covers of Discworld: first hardbacks

-I have been meaning for a while to spend some time doing a really thorough dive into the history of editions of the Discworld books - at least in their native UK since that ought to be enough of a challenge.
+I have been meaning for a while to do a really thorough dive into the history of editions of the Discworld books - at least in their native UK since that ought to be enough of a challenge.

 Last year Transworld, who own the paperback publishing rights to the full run of Discworld books, started putting out some new editions.
-My mixed feelings about these has focused me on the questions underlying such a review: what is the job of a Discworld cover, and how is each iteration approaching it?
+My mixed feelings about these has focused me on the questions underlying such a retrospective: what is the job of a Discworld cover?
+How has each iteration seen and approached it?
 And how well do they end up doing?

-His Dark Materials is a set of three books which has had a lot of presentations.
-Discworld is a set of 40+ books which, not unrelatedly, hasn't had that many.
-That is a series which has had a lot of covers.
+In contrast to His Dark Materials, a set of just three books which has had a lot of presentations, Discworld is a set of 40+ books which hasn't had many editions at all.

-Spending the amount of in-house time, and spending the amount of freelance illustrator money, it takes to re-cover 40+ books is a hell of a commitment and expense.
+That's largely because of how many Discworld books there are.
+Spending the amount of in-house time, and spending the amount of freelance illustrator money, that it takes to re-cover 40+ books is a hell of an undertaking.

 But another reason that the Discworld books haven’t bopped around different looks very much is that they got popular quickly.
 Even by the publication of the third and fourth books, Discworld had developed a significant readership, meaning that a. the design direction seemed to be doing its job and b. this look was already established as a bit of a ‘brand’.